ethanpang5/user-monitoring/README.md

     - insert into datahunt_tracker:
         - data validation [ignore for now]
         - add datahunt id (quiz_task_uuid) as well as num_rows_processed
+- [high] uncompress all files from .gz to .csv when we load them in from evidence_eric
 - [high] ask Nick to create csv’s for the people in each task instead of xlsx going forward
 - [high] whitelist all the users in Covid_Source_Users.xlsx
     - at the end of the day we want to keep all of the users in this spreadsheet and associate their uiid’s with their nicknames